Roundabout at SE 129th Ave. and SE King Rd. - City of Happy Valley

 Roundabout at SE 129th Ave. and King Rd.

-Roundabout to bring traffic efficiencies, additional safety to SE 129TH Ave. and SE King Rd.
+Roundabout brings traffic efficiencies, additional safety to SE 129TH Ave. and SE King Rd.

-This project aims to improve travel efficiencies and increase travel safety for vehicles, cyclists, and pedestrians.
-The intersection currently funnels traffic flow from three directions with stop signs serving as sole traffic control.
-Dedicated left-turn lanes are provided from the north on SE 129th Ave. and west on SE King Rd.
-Like other multi-way stops, travelers take turns navigating intersection one vehicle at a time.
-At peak times, travelers may wait for extended periods to continue their travel along SE King Rd. or turn on or from SE 129th Ave.
-These wait times often create inconsistencies in flow and additional traffic queues to nearby streets.
-A roundabout would support the movement of traffic through the intersection by creating a continuous, circular flow that additionally reduces the likelihood of collisions.
+This project aimed to improve travel efficiencies and increase travel safety for vehicles, cyclists, and pedestrians.
+The intersection had initially funneled traffic flow from three directions with stop signs serving as sole traffic control.
+Dedicated left-turn lanes were provided from the north on SE 129th Ave. and west on SE King Rd.
+Like other multi-way stops, travelers took turns navigating the intersection one vehicle at a time.
+At peak times, travelers were waiting for extended periods to continue their travel along SE King Rd. or turn on or from SE 129th Ave.
+These wait times often created inconsistencies in flow and additional traffic queues to nearby streets.
+A roundabout was designed to better support the movement of traffic through the intersection by creating a continuous, circular flow that would also reduce the likelihood of collisions.

-The project will provide a one lane roundabout at the intersections of SE 129th Ave., SE Mt.
+The project provided a one lane roundabout at the intersections of SE 129th Ave., SE Mt.
 Scott Blvd., and SE King Rd.

-Prior to formal roundabout construction, there will be revisions made for landscaping, access, and parking on all three corners of the existing intersection.
-Overhead utilities at the intersection will also be placed underground.
-Crews will additionally perform surveys and demolition work and prepare for the installation of sidewalks, curbs, bike access, and ADA compliant crossings.
-The center of the roundabout is anticipated to include a piece of art coordinated by the City’s Public Art Committee.
+Prior to formal roundabout construction, revisions were made for landscaping, access, and parking on all three corners of the existing intersection.
+Overhead utilities at the intersection were placed underground.
+Crews additionally performed surveys and demolition work and prepared for the installation of sidewalks, curbs, bike access, and ADA compliant crossings.
+The center of the roundabout will eventually include a piece of art coordinated by the City’s Public Art Committee.

-The east leg of the roundabout will connect into phases two and three of the Superblock project, completing the improvements on SE King Rd.
+The east leg of the roundabout also connects into phases two and three of the Superblock project, completing the improvements on SE King Rd.

-The City is utilizing transportation dollars (collected through the development process) to complete this project.
+The City utilized transportation dollars (collected through the development process) to complete this project.
 These monies can only be used on capacity increasing projects and projects identified within the City’s transportation system plan.
-This project is also funded via an increased right-of-way use fee charged to PGE.
+This project was also funded via an increased right-of-way use fee charged to PGE.
 Learn more about this at the designated page.

 QUESTION OR CONCERNS ABOUT THE PROJECT?